khulnasoft/xvn/README.md

 ### API

 We have rich, interactive API docs out-of-the-box with the help of our friends [Scalar](https://scalar.com/).
-The docs can be found at the registry root when running `xvn` locally (ex. run `npx -y khulnasoft/xvn` &/or check out this repo & run `npm run dev`)
+The docs can be found at the registry root when running `xvn` locally (ex. run `npx -y xvn` &/or check out this repo & run `npm run dev`)

 ### `npm` Client Compatibility